Laemmi/laemmi-yourls-bind-user-to-entry/README.md

 ### Available config values
 #### Allowed ldap groupsnames with yourls action and list permissions
 define('LAEMMI_EASY_LDAP_ALLOWED_GROUPS', json_encode([
-    'MY-LDAP-GROUPNAME' => ['action-edit-other', 'action-delete-other', 'action-add-ldapgroup', 'action-edit-ldapgroup', 'action-add-other-ldapgroup', 'action-edit-other-ldapgroup'
+    'MY-LDAP-GROUPNAME' => ['action-edit-other', 'action-delete-other', 'action-add-project', 'action-edit-project', 'action-add-other-project', 'action-edit-other-project'
-     'list-show-other', 'list-show-other-group', 'list-show-own-in-other-group', 'list-show-other-in-own-group'] ]));
+     'list-show-other', 'list-show-other-project', 'list-show-own-in-other-project', 'list-show-other-in-own-project'] ]));
-#### ldap groupsnames to set
+#### projects to set
-define('LAEMMI_BIND_USER_TO_ENTRY_GROUPLIST', json_encode([
+define('LAEMMI_BIND_USER_TO_ENTRY_PROJECTLIST', json_encode([
-	'MY-LDAP-GROUPNAME' => 'MY-LDAP-GROUPNAME',
-	'MY-LDAP-GROUPNAME2' => 'MY-LDAP-GROUPNAME2'
+	'Project 1' => [
+	    'LDAP-GROUPNAME' => 'permissions .....'
+	],
+	'Project 2' => [
+        'LDAP-GROUPNAME' => 'permissions .....'
+    ]
 ]));

 ### Permissions
 ##### Actions
 * action-edit-other = Edit other url
 * action-delete-other = Delete other url
-* action-add-ldapgroup = Add selected ldap group
+* action-add-project = Add selected project
-* action-edit-ldapgroup = Edit selected ldap group
+* action-edit-project = Edit selected project
-* action-add-other-ldapgroup = Add other selected ldap group
+* action-add-other-project = Add other selected project
-* action-edit-other-ldapgroup = Edit other selected ldap group
+* action-edit-other-project = Edit other selected project

 ##### List
 * list-show-other = Show other url
-* list-show-other-group = Show URLs from groups in which the user is not
+* list-show-other-project = Show URLs from projects in which the user is not
-* list-show-own-in-other-group = Show own URLs are assigned to the groups in which the user is not
+* list-show-own-in-other-project = Show own URLs are assigned to the projects in which the user is not
-* list-show-other-in-own-group = Show other URLs are assigned to the groups in which the user is in
+* list-show-other-in-own-project = Show other URLs are assigned to the projects in which the user is in